hawonp/InKorea/README.md

     - This website provides a comprehensive list of everything you'd need to live in Korea as a foreigner.

 ### What We Propose To Do
-InKorea aims to consolidate useful features taken from here and there to give you useful tools for adjusting to Korea.
-There may be individual websites and applications that give you advice on living in Korea, but there isn't one that combines all that information into a beautiful user interface and presentation.
+InKorea aims to aggregate exising content into one platform so that foreigners in Korea can have an easier time adjusting to a new country.
+After all, there are many individual websites and applications that helps you adjust to Korea, but there is no platform that aggregates all those tools into one system.

 At the very least, InKorea hopes to combine the three websites mentioned above into a singular experience with the following modules
 1) A module that tells if a grocery store is open right now